artielbm/artielbm.github.io/Models/ML/readme.md

-Here are several versions:

-These are keyed to the chapter by Ermentrout and Rinzel in ["Methods in Neuronal Modeling," Koch and Segev, eds.](https://mitpress.mit.edu/books/methods-neuronal-modeling-second-edition)
+Here are several versions, keyed to the chapter by Ermentrout and Rinzel in ["Methods in Neuronal Modeling," Koch and Segev, eds.](https://mitpress.mit.edu/books/methods-neuronal-modeling-second-edition)

 * [Figures 1, 2, 3](figs123.ode)
 * [Figures 4, 5, 6](figs456.ode)